Khubaeb/Billy-Fresh/implementation_status.md

    - Removed Excel export functionality as requested due to compatibility issues
    - Deleted all Excel export classes (IncomeExport, ExpensesExport, TaxExport, CustomerExport)
    - Updated UI to only show PDF and Print options in report export dropdowns

+3. **Multiple User Roles Implementation**:
+   - Added comprehensive role-based access control with 5 different user roles
+   - Created RoleSeeder to establish Administrator, Manager, Sales, Accountant, and Viewer roles
+   - Each role has appropriate permissions for different system modules
+   - Updated TestUserSeeder to create test users for each role
+   - Implemented proper business associations for each user role

+4. **Test Data Setup**:
+   - Added test business creation in TestUserSeeder
+   - Created sample users for each role type with standard credentials
+   - Properly associated users, roles, and businesses through pivot tables